HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 {% include signature-support.md %}

-Some data consumers may require that the data they receive are signed.
+Some data consumers may require that the data they receive be signed.
 When signatures are required, the following general rules apply:

 {% include human-signature.md %}
 {% include inherently-signed.md %}